UX/UI Game Design

 Once the entire game scenario was written out, a user flow diagram was created to visualize the steps users would take and to get an overview of the game's structure.

-In order to move onto desiging the viosuals for the game, the differnet scenarios needed to be created.
+In order to move onto designing the visuals for the game, the different scenarios needed to be created.
 Through the different surveys and interviews that were conducted, and after getting consent, their stories were taken into consideration to structure some of the narratives in the game.

 I aimed to maintain the game’s light and playful tone.
 Inspired by the illustrative style of Good Pizza, Great Pizza, I recreated the characters, background, and icons to preserve its cheerful, fun, and warm atmosphere.